 Oh please, don’t even try to think for one second a mom couldn’t handle the physical rigors of saving a life.
-Back in the day, when I was a lifeguard we didn’t have the whole red rescue tube of it all.
+Back in the day when I was a lifeguard we didn’t have the whole red rescue tube of it all.
 We jumped in with nothing but our American Red Cross certification badge (sewn to our swimsuit by our mother) to grab a kid or drunk dad from the jaws of death.

 But saving lives would be the least of what a Middle Aged Mom Guard (all while wearing a swimskirt, of course) would bring to the aquatic arena.
 Her skills would be far reaching.

-She will explain to the parent that at best he will be giving the kid night terrors or a regression back into a pull up and at worst the kid is going to have trust issues that will manifest in the teen years and result in some very troubling times.
+She will explain to the parent that at best he will be giving the kid night terrors or a regression back into a pull up diaper and at worst the kid is going to have trust issues that will manifest in the teen years and result in some very troubling times.

-Mom Shaming: This is a job no teenager is equipped to handle or has the skill set to recognize the signs.
-Mom shaming takes a delicate touch to get the desired results.
-It’s like taming a hungry Grizzly while covered in bacon bits and BBQ sauce.
+Parent Patrol: This is a job no teenager is equipped to handle or has the skill set to recognize the signs.
+Parent Patrol duties take a delicate touch to get the desired results.
+It’s like taming a hungry grizzly while covered in bacon bits and BBQ sauce.

-We all know these mothers.
+We all know these parents.
 The ones that put a pair of floaties on their toddler and then stretch out on a lawn chair or become enraptured with their phone as their kid sets sails for the deep end.
 Or the ones who drop off six kids at the pool all under the age of 10 and think it’s okay for them to fend for themselves for eight hours because, “Hey, the lifeguard is like a babysitter, right?”

 Swimsuit Police: Who better than a Middle Aged Mom Guard to lead the fight against butt crack?
 Ever vigilant and not afraid to tell a teenage boy to pull the drawstring on his swim trunks a whole lot tighter this job was made for a mother.